fileformat-slides/FileFormat.Slides-for-.NET/README.md

-# FileFormat.Slides for .NET | C# PowerPoint API System Outlines
+# FileFormat.Slides for .NET | Free C# PowerPoint API
+[FileFormat.Slides for .NET](https://github.com/fileformat-slides/FileFormat.Slides-for-.NET) - An open-source library that can help beginners create, open, and edit PowerPoint files.

+# C# PowerPoint API System Outlines
 This Documentation explains the internal structure of our PowerPoint Presentation Management C# API system.
 Despite its complexity, we've ensured the public APIs are user-friendly, providing an easy experience for manipulating PowerPoint presentations.

 For a more detailed understanding of our system architecture, design patterns, and public interfaces, please visit the [Articles Section](https://fileformat-slides.github.io/FileFormat.Slides-for-.NET/docs/index.html).